Our students come from all walks of life. We’re not a one-size-fits-all university because we believe every learner is unique.

 The OU gave Charlotte the confidence to study again.
 She’s now set up her own company as an international anti-bullying speaker.

-In 1970, Dr John Evans was two miles underground in Cwmgwili Colliery in Carmarthenshire when he came across an advert in a coal magazine for the Open University.
+In 1970, Dr John Evans was two miles underground in Cwmgwili Colliery in Carmarthenshire when he came across an advert in a coal magazine for the OU.

-He cut out the advertisement, took it home and immediately applied for the OU, becoming one of the first students to enrol in Wales.
+He cut out the advertisement, took it home and immediately applied, becoming one of the first Open Univeristy students to enrol in Wales.